LedgerHQ/ledger-dev-doc/source/userspace/getting_started.rst

    Only Linux is supported as a development OS.
 For Windows and MacOS users, a Linux VM is recommended.

-Developing and / or compiling BOLOS applications requires the SDK matching the appropriate device (the Nano S SDK or the Blue SDK) as well as the following two
+Developing and / or compiling BOLOS applications requires the SDK matching the appropriate device (the Nano S, X SDK or the Blue SDK) as well as the following two
 compilers:

 * A standard ARM gcc to build the non-secure (STM32) firmware and link the